-- variability in sales in certain product categories from year to year and between quarters; - the continued realization of efficiency gains in our sales and marketing organization as well as efficiency gains in our overall headcount measured by revenue per employee; - growth in our high-end business and further penetration in certain verticals; - mix of billings between product and services, as well as, mix of a single year vs. multi-year support and subscription contracts; - the significance of stock compensation as an expense; - the proportion of our revenue that consists of our product and service revenues and future trends with respect to service revenue as we renew existing services contracts and expand our customer base; - · our royalty payments to Trend Micro; - the impact of our product innovation strategy; - impact of the newly-adopted revenue recognition rules; - trends in revenue, costs of revenue, and gross margin; - trends in our operating expenses, including personnel costs, research and development expense, sales and marketing expense and general and administrative expense;

-- investments in research and development and sales and marketing staff to address market opportunities and to position ourselves for future growth; - our effective tax rate; - · the impact of seasonality on our business; and - the sufficiency of our existing cash and investments to meet our cash needs for at least the next 12 months;
+- variability in sales in certain product categories from year to year and between quarters; - expected impact on sales of certain products; - continued sales into large enterprises; - mix of billings between products and services; - mix of service sales containing multi-year support and subscription contracts; - the significance of stock compensation as an expense; - the proportion of our revenue that consists of our product and service revenues and future trends with respect to service revenue as we renew existing services contracts and expand our customer base; - the impact of our product innovation strategy; - trends in revenue, costs of revenue, and gross margin; - trends in our operating expenses, including personnel costs, research and development expense, sales and marketing expense and general and administrative expense; - our effective tax rate; and - the sufficiency of our existing cash and investments to meet our cash needs for at least the next 12 months;

 as well as other statements regarding our future operations, financial condition and prospects and business strategies.
 These forward-looking statements are subject to certain risks and uncertainties that could cause our actual results to differ materially from those reflected in the forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in this Quarterly Report on Form 10-Q and, in particular, the risks discussed under the heading "Risk Factors" included elsewhere in this Quarterly Report on Form 10-Q and in our other Securities and Exchange Commission filings, including our Annual Report on Form 10-K for the year ended December 31, 2010, which was filed on February 25, 2011.
-We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in this Quarterly Report on Form 10-Q and, in particular, the risks discussed under the heading "Risk Factors" included elsewhere in this Quarterly Report on Form 10-Q and in our other SEC filings, including our Form 10-K. We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements.
 Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.